Doctor of Philosophy

 In Study 2, I used Study 1 findings to develop and test a revised feature-based measure of psychological contracts.
 I also further expanded Study 1 findings by quantifying the prevalence of and preference for psychological contracts, and their implications on organizational commitment, employee engagement, and turnover intentions.
 As predicted, those who did perceive a psychological contract were more likely to score high on commitment and engagement ratings, compared to those who did not.
 Contrary to predictions, there were no significant group differences for turnover intentions and contract preference did not play a moderating role on these relations.
 A revised measure is also presented in Study 2 which supported existing psychological contract theory typology (Relational and Transactional contract types).
 The contract type factors significantly predicted commitment, engagement, and turnover intention, mostly as hypothesized.
 The general discussion reviews how the two studies sequentially contribute to psychological contract measurement and theory.
 Guidelines are also presented to provide recommendations for both management and employees in how best to manage their psychological contracts.

 McInnis, Kate J., "Psychological contracts in the workplace: A mixed methods design project" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 383.